 As previously mentioned, my great-grandfather grew up in Shouldham, Norfolk.

 In the 1881 census, he was living and working at a farm in Stradsett, a short distance from home.

 He later migrated to Middlesbrough, Yorkshire, where he met and married my grandmother, who was also from Norfolk.

 He and his wife came to Canada in 1899 with their family, including my grandfather.

 Here is a photo of him in the yard of the farm which he and his sons carved out of the wilderness that was Northern Ontario.

 in Northern Ontario, Canada, early 1930s

-These are places where people whose blood runs through my veins once lived and worked!
+There really is no substitute for visiting those places - places where people whose blood runs through my veins once lived and worked!